Living with Storm Risk in Florida

 Water enters buildings in multiple ways during storms:

-- Window and door leaks: Wind-driven rain through seals and frames
+- Window and door leaks: Wind-driven rain beating so hard against the side of your house that it forces its way right through the rubber seals and frame seams.

 Flooding

-- River and lake flooding: Water bodies overflowing their banks
+- River and lake flooding: Nearby bodies of water bursting their banks and slowly, steadily rising into low-lying properties.

 Secondary Damage